HLCaptain/planty/CONTRIBUTING.md

 ## Conventions

-If you are not sure about something, feel free to ask in the discussion of the issue.
-We are happy to help!
+To keep the code clean and readable, we are using coding conventions and rules.
+Make sure to follow them where possible.

 ### Client

 The client is using [Kotlin Coding Conventions](https://kotlinlang.org/docs/reference/coding-conventions.html).
-Make sure to follow them.

 ### Sensor Broker

 The broker is written in Python and is using [PEP8](https://www.python.org/dev/peps/pep-0008/) conventions.
-Make sure to follow them.

 ## Documentation